 - Enhance NLG Litigation Support

-For further assistance, contact our Mass Defense leadership: email@example.com
+For further assistance, contact our Mass Defense Director: email@example.com

 You can also find NLG attorneys here who provide criminal representation for activists arrested during protests.